-Based in part to Ted's own life experiences, his interiors reflect an open concept.
-Having lived in the Caribbean coupled with a successful career in modular house design and three decades of yacht building, his interiors tend focus on function and the feeling of open space.
+Based in part on Ted's own life experiences, his interiors reflect an open concept. .
+Having lived in the Caribbean coupled with a successful career in modular house design and three decades of yacht building, his interiors tend to focus on function and the feeling of open space.

 The true nature of a semi custom boat allows for the continuing evolution of interior design.
 Each new customer brings different ideas and needs to the design and we tend to incorporate the best of these into our standard plans.
-Currently there are 2 main concepts commonly referred to as the A and the B Layouts.
-The A features a 2-place dinette with a separate nav station and a freezer over frig ice box arrangement.
-The B features a combination dinette/nav station with a large U-shaped galley with side by side freezer/frig arrangement.
+Currently there are 2 main concepts including the "A", "B" (with the master stateroom (island queen) forward) that are offered as standard.